BrightMoon-FFRC037/Dissertations/Biology/Molecular Biology/Enligtening Stories in the Cell.md

 ## Inspiration

-* To prevent the accordingly unactivated to be activated.
+* To prevent the accordingly inactivated to be activated.
     * Just one opportunity to get activated.
     * Mechanism 1: Additional requirements (steps).
 * To prevent the already activated to be activated again.